 If you are looking for some tips on where to visit check out my post on visiting Cornwall.

 I’ve always been a calendar and diary kind of girl, and.
 I like to see it written down however lately I’ve been using my calendar on my phone.
 It’s colour coded for life, work, kids, blog, there are quite a few and it has been amazing!
 However, I told myself this year that its time to get with the old again and have bought two new planners, one is amazing and is a diary and organiser in one!
 The other is a motivational and productivity planner, this is all new to me so can’t really comment yet, but I love it!
 I also reinvented an old organiser as a new ‘travel’ planner.
 Why not spend an hour or two making some plans.

 5. Get outside into the big wide world

 January is often the month for the dreaded new years revolutions, giving a lot of things up with the motivation of losing weight, saving money and we all know that by the 31st they will be a distant memory.
 However, don’t let that stop you!
-I’ve lived in my little town for nearly three years and the last few months has been a time of discovery, little side alleys, a new pub and re-discovering my love of a library.
-You don’t often need to travel too far to experience things, It’s my year’s goal to visit all the coffee shops, restaurants, bars and boutiques in the area and give them a try.
+I’ve lived in my little town for nearly five years and the last few months has been a time of discovery, little side alleys, a new pub and re-discovering my love of a library.
+You don’t often need to travel too far to experience things, It’s my year’s goal to visit all the coffee shops, restaurants, bars and boutiques in the area and give them a try (covid-19 permitting).
 We even have a local museum, I have yet to wander around!
 Bring on the year of new things.
-If you want some tips on what to do on the rainy days of January please check out Day Out with Kids and their tips on a rainy day.
+If you want some tips on what to do on the rainy days of January please check out day Out with Kids and their tips on a rainy day.